skip to content

 Other issues may arise at private parties that provide alcohol without responsible adults present.
 If someone is injured or property is damaged, a lack of supervision may be a factor in establishing negligence.
 When members of the public are invited on to private property, the occupier (host) owes those invited a duty of care to avoid reasonably foreseeable harm.
 This duty of care can extend to trespassers (such as gate-crashers) if their presence and exposure to danger was reasonably foreseeable and the occupier took no action to avoid it [Civil Liability Act 1936 (SA) s 20(6)].
 It is essential to have a plan in place to deal with emergencies.

-See also Gatecrashing - trespassing at private parties and our Young People and Parties Factsheet.
+See also Gatecrashing - trespassing at private parties.

 Under the Public Intoxication Act 1984 (SA) the police can apprehend anyone (including a child) if they believe they are under the influence of alcohol and unable to take proper care of themselves.
 The police can then take them home or to a police station or sobering up centre.
 Where reasonably possible, the parents or guardians of a child who is detained should be contacted and special arrangements should be made to keep the child away from contact with adults who are detained at the same place [ss 6, 7].

-See also our Alcohol and the Law Factsheet.
+See also our Young people and the law - Alcohol factsheet.

 Vaping and tobacco products